click on photo to go back...

 Here is a picture of Lois, as she is carried into Ray Kemper's sound stage by her new husband, Howard Culver, in 1950.

-In 1950 shortly after being chosen to play the dual lead in The Straight Arrow he married Lois Hayes.
+On February 23.
+1950 shortly after being chosen to play the dual lead in The Straight Arrow he married Lois Hayes in Nevada.
 This show ran three days a week, then five days a week, and was sponsored by Nabisco Shredded Wheat.
 It enabled Howard and Lois to buy their first home in Sun Valley, California.

 Above left: In radio's The Defense Rests aka Defense Attorney Martha Ellis "Marty" Bryant (Mercedes McCambridge) was a wealthy young socialite and a tough female criminal defense lawyer in the boys club legal system of the 1950s.
 Co-starring Howard Culver, Tony Barrett, Irene Tedrow, and Parley Baer.
 (ABC, July 6, 1951 – December 30, 1952)

-Above right: Gangbuster episode called "The Unholy Three" (1952) with Howard Culver as bartender.
+Above right: Gang Busters episode called "The Unholy Three" (NBC, Oct 2.
+1952) with Howard Culver as bartender.

 Lois Culver related: "When Howard Culver and I were expecting our first "baby", the baby unexpectedly arrived 2 1/2 months early and was two instead of one.
 Howard mentioned at a rehearsal that we were not quite ready for such an event and didn't even have a sleeping place for one baby, let alone two.
 The next day, here came Parley Baer and Larry Dobkin (who Howard had replaced as Ellery Queen!), both with bassinettes, which had just been outgrown by their little daughters!"